 Seville and the islands will be a little cooler.
 Along with San Sebastian, the Balearics are also one of the wettest areas in winter, with about a dozen days of rain per month.

 Spain travel tip – the Canary Islands are located off the coast of North Africa rather than Europe, so they have a different climate to the Spanish mainland and islands.

 You can find out more about Canary Islands’ weather here.

 Spain is on the whole a fashionable country, so you may wish to dress accordingly.
 This means that swimwear is reserved for beachwear only, especially in seaside cities like Barcelona.

 Many Spaniards are religious, so do dress respectfully when you’re entering a church or cathedral.
 This applies elsewhere in Europe too.

-Shoes other than flip flops or sneakers is also a must for nights out in Spain involving dinner, drinks or dancing.
+Shoes other than flip-flops or sneakers are also a must for nights out in Spain involving dinner, drinks or dancing.

-If you’re going to live in Spain for a whole year, then you will experience springs, summer, fall and winter in the country.
+If you’re going to live in Spain for a whole year, then you will experience spring, summer, fall and winter in the country.

 As a starting point, check out the general guide to Spanish weather above before making a packing list for Spain.

 When you’ll be traveling around Spain during the year you may need clothing for a wide variety of climatic conditions, so layering is one of the best ways to achieve this.